Critical Minerals and Energy Intelligence. Stay Ahead.

 There are two major problems: mining capacity, and the environmental credentials of those mines.

-Electric vehicle nickel battery demand - The Oregon Group - Investment Insights
+Electric vehicle nickel battery demand - The Oregon Group - Critical Minerals and Energy Intelligence

-Deficit in Class I battery grade nickel is set to continue - The Oregon Group - Investment Insights
+Deficit in Class I battery grade nickel is set to continue - The Oregon Group - Critical Minerals and Energy Intelligence

 Why are markets so comfortable?